COSMOS-CTC-Cambridge/damtp-research-programming/modules/shell.md

 -   the notorius segmentation fault or segmentation violation or segfault for short causes the kernel to send the `SIGSEGV` signal to the offending process
 -   some batch job systems on supercomputers will send `SIGUSR1`, `SIGUSR2`, `SIGXCPU` or `SIGTERM` when your job is about to run out of its allocated time slot
--   COSMOS will send `SIGTERM` first, followed by `SIGKILL` if you don't quit peacefully

 ### Shell startup and environment